 2. Phishing Scams

 NFT phishing scam involves phony advertisements through fake websites and pop-ups that ask for users’ private wallet keys or 12-word security seed phrases.
-Once in possession of your wallet’s keys, scammers will hack into your wallet and deplete all the crypto and NFT collection stored in it.
+Once in possession of your wallet’s keys, scammers will hack into it and deplete all the cryptocurrency and NFT collection stored in it.

 How to Avoid: Never give your wallet’s keys on pop-ups or suspicious websites.
 Always go directly to verified websites for crypto transactions, never use links, pop-ups, or your email to enter your wallet’s key information.